 They also offer board views, similar to ClickUp and Trello.
-They have robust dashboard features to help you gauge the project progress and have a centralized place for managing projects.
-Paymo is a safe pick your manager will be comfortable with.
+They have robust dashboard features to help you gauge the project progress and have a centralized place for managing complex projects.
+Paymo is a safe pick your project managers will be comfortable with.

 - Mobile app with project tracking

 - Customizable timesheets

 - Integrations only on the paid plan

 - Only three invoices with the free plan

 - A lot of views can make it difficult to learn

 “There’s no import function for tasks/projects so there’s a very manual process required to get up and running if you’re moving from different tools.” — G2Crowd